Kurds solidify autonomy in Syria on eve of peace talks

 The Britain-based monitoring group said elections would be held in four months' time.

-The push for greater autonomy by Kurds in Syria has unnerved regional powers, in particular neighbouring Turkey, already dealing with similar demands from its own Kurdish population.
+The push for greater autonomy by Kurds in Syria has unnerved regional powers, in particular neighboring Turkey, already dealing with similar demands from its own Kurdish population.

 It has also brought them into direct conflict with rebels and Islamist fighters, who last year tried to take territory from them.